locustio/locust/docs/writing-a-locustfile.rst

         def task4(self):
             pass

-If you started this test with :code:`--marks mark1`, only *task1* and *task2* would be executed during the test.
-If you started it with :code:`--marks mark2 mark3`, only *task2* and *task3* would be executed.
+If you started this test with :code:`--tags tag1`, only *task1* and *task2* would be executed during the test.
+If you started it with :code:`--tags tag2 tag3`, only *task2* and *task3* would be executed.

-Every task that is marked also receives the :code:`marked` mark.
-So, starting the test with :code:`--marks marked` would actually run *task1*, *task2*, and *task3*.
+Every task that is tagged also receives the :code:`tagged` tag.
+So, starting the test with :code:`--tags tagged` would actually run *task1*, *task2*, and *task3*.

-Furthermore, providing the argument for the mark name is actually optional, and so are the
+Furthermore, providing the argument for the tag name is actually optional, and so are the
 parentheses:

 .. code-block:: python

-    from locust import User, constant, task, mark
+    from locust import User, constant, task, tag

     class MyUser(User):
         wait_time = constant(1)

-        @mark
+        @tag
         @task
         def task1(self):
             pass

-        @mark()
+        @tag()
         @task
         def task2(self):
             pass